 Russell and Mulgrave Catchments

-Nestled snugly within the catchments of the mighty Mulgrave and Russell Rivers, the dramatic mountain peaks and surging waterways of this Local Landscape provide a perfect contrast to the serene coastal townships and farmland.
+The mighty Mulgrave and Russell Rivers, the dramatic mountain peaks and surging waterways of this Local Landscape provide a perfect contrast to the serene coastal townships and farmland.

 Framed by Queensland’s two highest mountains, Mt Bartle Frere and Mt Bellenden Ker, lies the small sugar town of Babinda; further north, the equally distinctive Walsh’s Pyramid provides a backdrop to the township of Gordonvale.